Home Compare PWR vs TEAM

 Quanta Services vs Atlassian: Which Stock Looks Stronger in 2026?

-Atlassian leads structurally, with valuation as the clearest single gap between the two profiles.
-Quanta Services still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Atlassian carrying a narrow edge on valuation.
+Quanta Services still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Quanta Services carries the stronger setup — intact trend against Atlassian's broken trend.
 That leaves a split case: the structural lead stays with Atlassian, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.